binary-com/academy/README.md

 If you forget to add language value to the permalink, Jekyll will not be happy about it and will use English in spite.

-2. Always add language ( like this -> language: en ) to the front matter.
+2. Always add language to the front matter ( like this -> language: en )

 Why is this important?
 This value is used to show pages and posts.
 Without it, jekyll will have nightmare and bad things will hapen.